 Redfin is one of the newer kids on the block, and is in fact, a new concept for how realtors get paid.

 Once you do some early digging and start understanding pricing and neighborhoods, you’ll want to find a Realtor.
 There are many firms out there who specialize in working with doctors.
 Here is a short list of the best:

 Michigan – Norm Werner

-Norm’s a great guy who has a jovial spirit and is very into history and cars.
-Oh, he’s also a 10 year veteran and expert on the Milford, Oakland, and Livingston county areas.
+Norm’s a great guy and an expert on the Milford, Oakland, and Livingston County areas.

 Indianapolis – Kyle Williams

-Kyle has a very strong vendor network and extensive knowledge of the market in central Indiana.
+Kyle has a strong vendor network and extensive knowledge of the market in central Indiana.

 Pennsylvania – Annette Yorks

 Bailey is part of a DRS Agent certified team in the Dallas/Ft.
 Worth area so she fully understands physician home loans and how they work.

 Kim has extensive experience working with MDs who are using physician mortgage loans.